videosdk-live/videosdk-docs/prebuilt_docs_versioned_docs/version-0.2.x/guide/prebuilt-video-and-audio-calling/quick-start.md

 :::important

-One should have a videoSDK account to generate token.
+One should have a VideoSDK account to generate token.
 Visit our **[Dashboard](https://app.videosdk.live/api-keys)** to generate token

 :::